Therapy For Infidelity

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Infidelity in romantic relationships can have significant adverse impacts.
 When a person in a committed relationship cheats, the betrayed partner may feel hurt, lost, sad, confused, or other intense emotions.
 Questions may arise about the reason for the infidelity and what the affair means for the couple's future.
-In these cases, therapy may be a useful way to start the healing process.
+In these cases, therapy or counseling may be a useful way to start the healing process.

 Getty/Vadym Pastukh